 The winning photograph was taken by a local 12-year-old girl

 Our congratulations go to the winner for an excellent and well-thought-through design and photograph

 A very successful show with four of our members winning trophies and three others with a variety of places in their classes.

 Magaret Monks won the Best Novice Bloom with an outstanding Sweet Emily Kate.

 In the Open Class, Brian and Pam Hartley won two trophies for the best bloom of NZ Origin with a very good Peggy Burton, and the best Doak Hybrid with Brian.
 And a Certificate for the best bloom bred by Neville Haydon (a former Patron, breeder of camellias and a long-standing member of both the Society and Auckland Branch) also with Peggy Burton, as well as another 1st, 2nd, and 3rd in different classes.

 They are congratulated for achieving those excellent results.

 Margaret showing the Best Novice Bloom Trophy and Brian the best bloom of NZ Origin Trophy

-Our best result overall was by Rodger Aitchinson who won two trophies for the three best Hybrid blooms of the same variety with Peggy Burton, and for the best Retctiulata Yunan Bloom with Chrysanthemum Petal, two Honours Bloom Certificates with Sport of Fosionata and Bella Romana along with another 1st and three 3rd's in different classes.
+Our best result overall was by Rodger Aitchinson who won two trophies for the three best Hybrid blooms of the same variety with Peggy Burton, and for the best Retctiulata Yunan Bloom with Chrysanthemum Petal, two Honours Bloom Certificates with Sport of Fasionata and Bella Romana along with another 1st and three 3rd's in different classes.